-Bittersweet's slopes see on average 80 inches (24 m) of snowfall a year.
+Bittersweet's slopes see on average 80 inches (2.0 meters) of snowfall a year.

 Bittersweet has a summit elevation of 850 feet, or 259 meters.
 However, not all of that elevation is able to be skied.
 The base of the ski slope sits at 450 feet above sea level, creating a ski hill that is 400 feet (122 meters) high.
 This is referred to as the slope's vertical drop - or a measure of how high the skiable hill is.

 Bittersweet has a very low summit elevation.
 The summit of this park is one of the smaller ones in the country.

 Bittersweet Difficulty Level

 DID YOU KNOW?

 At Parks & Trips, we've created a proprietary Difficulty Score that attempts to show how difficult a particular ski slope is.
 We get to this number by combining a number of metrics for each resort and comparing them to its peers.
 Most of the score is based off the amount of easy-intermediate-expert slopes by acreage and the maximum vertical drop of the overall resort, but also includes a few lesser-used metrics as well.

 Our algorithm compares each resort’s metrics with all others in North America, then assigns each a Difficulty Score, which we use to rank them accordingly.
 Resorts with a lower score are easier to ski than those with a higher one.
 However, a high score does not mean that the resort does not have any easy slopes, or vice versa.
 This is just an overall score given to the resort based on all its metrics grouped together.

 Skiable Terrain by Difficulty Level